gaelanmcmillan/easytrade/client/README.md

   - `userData` is an object of the form: `{ email, password }`.
   - `responseHandler` is a function that will be supplied the JSON body of the response

+# REST-related Todos
+- [ ] Use or create some hooks to persist the `username, token, expiration` data that's returned from the `/api/v1/signup` and `api/v1/login` endpoints.
+- [ ] Create more `API` methods to map to our REST backend (buying, selling, querying stocks).

+---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started